Psy-Fer/buttery-eel/README.md

 # see slow5lib for more info
 # set this first to ensure pyslow5 installs with zstd:
 # export PYSLOW5_ZSTD=1
+# newer versions of pyslow5 have zstd libs included by default

 # if GUPPY_VERSION=6.3.8
 # modify requirements.txt to have: